 What is a wallbox charger?

-Essentially it’s a standalone charger that’s wired directly into your domestic electricity supply.
-As the name suggests, it’s mounted to the external wall of your property and allows you to quickly and easily plug your car in to charge.
-Better still, you can buy fast charging units that will slash the time it takes to replenish the battery, while there are also ‘smart’ units that you can programme remotely to only charge at certain times (such as when your electricity tariff is cheapest) and that can condition the battery to increase its lifespan.
+You can buy fast charging units that will reduce the time it takes to replenish the battery, as well as ‘smart’ units that you can programme remotely to only charge at certain times (such as when your electricity tariff is cheapest) and that can condition the battery to increase its lifespan.
 Other chargers can be linked to solar panels, helping reduce your bills and carbon footprint.